Burnley vs Leicester postponed by Premier League due to Covid cases and injuries in Clarets squad

 It is the fourth Burnley match this season to be postponed due to Covid-19 but the first time the request has come from the Turf Moor club.
 The relegation-threatened Clarets also had another fixture, against Tottenham, postponed at short notice due to heavy snow.

+- Chelsea's trip to Everton in WSL called off due to hosts' Covid cases

+But Chelsea boss Tuchel - who hit out at the Premier League in December after it refused to grant Chelsea's request to have their game at Wolves postponed following a number of Covid cases - questioned whether the rules were being applied consistently.

-Asked if he felt Covid rules were being abused, Chelsea head coach Thomas Tuchel said on Friday: "I strongly, strongly hope that's not the case, otherwise I would be very angry.
+"I strongly, strongly hope that's not the case, otherwise I would be very angry," said Tuchel when asked if he felt Covid rules were being abused.

-"We are doing everything to make games happen and we were made to play when thought maybe we should not.
-So, I can only strongly hope the rules are the same for everybody."
+"We are doing everything to make games happen and we were made to play when we thought maybe we should not.
+So I can only strongly hope the rules are the same for everybody."

-Chelsea have reported one positive Covid-19 test ahead of the trip to Manchester City for Saturday's 12.30pm kick-off in the Premier League, with Andreas Christensen now isolating.
+Chelsea have reported one positive Covid-19 test ahead of their trip to Manchester City for Saturday's 12.30pm kick-off in the Premier League, with Andreas Christensen now isolating.

-The Denmark defender had only recently returned from a spell out injured, but is once again sidelined after returning a positive test.
+The Denmark defender had only recently returned from a spell out injured.
 Thiago Silva and N'Golo Kante are, however, both in contention to be involved, albeit with very little training time under their belts.

 "We have one positive Covid test, with Andreas Christensen," Tuchel said.
 "So he will be out for this game.